urban-wombat/flattables/README.md

 * FlatTables generates Go code to test that data has been written to FlatBuffers correctly.

 * The read step is VERY FAST.
 There is no additional code between you and the auto-generated FlatBuffers code.
   (Note: the read step at this stage is read-only.
-This may get better.)
+This may get better with the implementation of mutable tables)

 * You write only your own code to call these auto-generated methods, and denormalise the data from tables to your prefered data structures.